aginies/projet_lamelles/README.md

 * created a Lamelle_mesure.ods file to store data [first draft](Lamelle_mesure.ods)
 * created a plot data file to store some values [data](data.dat)
 * created a plot file to see the result
-* with my wife we has done some adjustment to increase/decrease some curves, using extreme value, so the initial table was no more usable
+* with my wife we have done some adjustment to increase/decrease some curves, using extreme value, so the initial table was no more usable
-* as this was a bit "chaotic" in term of value, and not smooth i used an sbezier function in gnuplot
+* as this was a bit "chaotic" in term of value, and not "smooth" values i used an sbezier function in gnuplot
 * when the final layout was nice, i extracted the value from the graph
 * with the value i was able to get lamelles lenght
 * maximum width will be 20cm, minimal width will 5.5cm